danjunger/myfavoritemuni/README.md

-MyFavoriteMuni is a mobile application built with the Ionic Framework and AngularJS.
+My Favorite Muni is a project developed with the Ionic Framework and AngularJS.

-The application allows users to save their favorite transit stops and destinations and easily get just the predictions they are interested in.
+MyFavoriteMuni allows users to save their favorite transit stops and easily get prediction data from the NextBus service.
+I have only tested the NextBus API with San Francisco's MUNI system, but I have found it to be more accurate than other systems (ie Google) so I hope others find it to be useful as well.

-The application is currently in a beta test and will be released on Android and iOS app stores soon.
+The application is currently in a beta test and will be released on the Google Play Store shortly with an iOS release following that.

+Prediction data is provided by NextMuni.com by means of ProximoBus's JSON API (http://proximobus.appspot.com/).